zammad/zammad-admin-documentation/system/objects.rst

       (default).
 This affects the displayed color for ticket titles in overviews.

-      .. note:: The color options are currently limited to the mentioned options.
+      The color options are currently limited to the mentioned options.

    Note
       You can create a note for the priority to inform other admins about the